Mixed Lettuce Salad with Mustard Vinaigrette

 Spoon in a bowl of Mixed Lettuce Salad with Mustard Vinaigrette.

 If you like an assertive mustardy vinaigrette, then you are in the right place.
-This salad has a lot of presence, and I love serving a salad with a punchy dressing with rich entrees.
-This would be perfect against the unctuousness of main courses like porchetta, fall-apart slow roasted pork shoulder, or oven-baked brisket.
+This side salad recipe has a lot of presence, and I love serving a salad with a punchy dressing with rich entrees.
+This would be perfect against the unctuousness of main courses like Porchetta, Fall-Apart Slow-Roasted Pork Shoulder, or Oven-Baked Brisket.

-This dressing features a generous amount of dijon mustard (whole grain is great, as is smooth), as well as tarragon, shallots, and the salad is then topped with satisfying curls of Parmesan cheese.
+The salad’s vinaigrette dressing features a generous amount of Dijon mustard (whole grain is great, as is smooth), as well as tarragon and shallots, and the salad is then topped with satisfying curls of Parmesan cheese.
 You can switch up the lettuces as you like, but I love the slight bitterness of radicchio (try Treviso radicchio if you can) and endive, combined with the more neutral crunch of romaine.
 Again, a great pairing for richer foods.

 Bowl of Mixed Lettuce Salad with Mustard Vinaigrette.